World History One

 Dalrymple's larger point is an argument that India's economic and cultural empire in early times has been seriously overshadowed by China's reputation for wealth and influence.
 And Rome was only one market for India; a much larger one existed in south-east Asia, which is why you can visit the sites of ancient Hindu and Buddhist monuments from Thailand and Java.

-A key Dalrymple objective: to suggest a reassessment of the Silk Road story, which sometimes seems to presume that all ancient trade had to be overland rather than seaborne. -- and that China was the source of all that traded.
+A key Dalrymple objective: to suggest a reassessment of the Silk Road story, which sometimes seems to presume that all ancient trade had to be overland rather than seaborne. -- and that China was therefore the source of all that was traded.